hlilly151/Database-Group-/README.md

 Lilly Harrison- seneior at UNC Charlotte with a major in computer science focus in cyber security and a minor in chinese language.

-Parekh Shiv- computer science major at uncc
+Parekh Shiv- computer science major at UNC Charlotte.

 Team Name: COIVD-EAT